 My son read about the Japanese American internment which part of his family history; his grandmother, my mother, was among those forced to relocate during WWII despite being an American citizen.
 He enjoyed the post-concentration camp story, Journey Home, which I read but never thought he’d read.
-I think he’ll like this as well, and it will help him to make the connection to his grandmother’s experience. [chapter book, ages 9 and up]
+I think he’ll like this as well, and it will help him to make the connection to his grandmother’s experience. [middle grade, ages 9 and up]

 Raymie Nightingale by Kate DiCamillo